barrucadu/memo.barrucadu.co.uk/memos/representation-and-evaluation-of-typed-expressions.markdown

--- This takes a function to assign a letter to each type, subsequent variables of the same type have -- digits appended. terms1 :: (TypeRep -> Char) -> Exp1 -> [Exp1] terms1 nf = reverse . sortOn (length . names1) . go where
+-- This takes a function to assign a letter to each type, subsequent variables of the same type have -- digits appended. terms1 :: (TypeRep -> Char) -> Exp1 -> [Exp1] terms1 nf = sortOn (Down . length . names1) . go where
   go e0 = case hs e0 of
     [] -> [e0]
     (chosen:_) -> concatMap go